 - Human resources representative

-- Identify and map your systems and assets.
-Document every device on the network, including computers, tablets, routers, printers, servers, and phones, as well as how they are used and how they interconnect.
 Catalog the software-as-a-service, platform-as-a-service, and infrastructure-as-a-service used by every department.
-List data types as well as departments and vendors with access to your systems.
-Note how information travels through the network and what components it touches along its journey.
+Specify which departments and vendors have access to which services.
+Include types of data and categorize sensitive data separately.
+Note how information travels through the network and among stakeholders, and what components it touches along its journey.

-- Identify vulnerabilities and potential threats.
 Does your business use digitally connected “internet of things” (IoT) devices?
-How susceptible are employees to “phishing” emails that, if activated, could allow malware on your system?
+How susceptible are employees to “phishing” emails that could allow malware on your system?

 Potential threats include: